 Jimmy joined the Army and served in World War II.
 When he returned, he continued working for the Air Force, which carried him to a number of destinations.
 He worked in an airplane camp in Dallas, Texas for about ten years, and while there he played with the Callahan Brothers (Bill and Joe aka “Walter and Homer”) on KRLD radio.
 He also worked in California for about ten years, and while he was there he made recordings with Skinny Hardy and the Trailblazers and played with the Nighthearders in San Diego for tips.
 In Baltimore for a couple years, he played every night at the Oasis club with his brother Kent, who was a great banjo player.

 Jimmy returned to Avery County in 1971, and he continued playing with family members and friends in the community.
-Some of these musicians include fiddler Lawrence Wiseman, Jim Vance, and Frank Wiseman, a lead guitar player.
-Jimmy has also played with Raymond Fairchild.
-Jimmy’s grandson, Billy Constable, is a professional musician who lives on an adjoining property.
-They continue to spend time together, but Jimmy no longer plays due to a shoulder problem.
+Some of these musicians included fiddler Lawrence Wiseman, Jim Vance, and Frank Wiseman, a lead guitar player.
+Jimmy also played with Raymond Fairchild.
+Jimmy’s grandson, Billy Constable, was a professional musician who lived on an adjoining property, and they spent a lot of time together playing music.